Kichaka Expedition Camp

 There are just three tents at the main base camp, located in the shade of palm trees overlooking the Great Ruaha River.
 These are simple yet comfortable in their design, with comfy beds and fluffy duvets.
 Each has a separate bathroom tent with a short drop toilet and hot bucket shower.

-There's a main mess area with cozy chairs to relax and read a book and meals are served here or under the spectacular African skies on a clear night.
+There's a main mess area with cosy chairs to relax and read a book and meals are served here or under the spectacular African skies on a clear night.

 The camp is not fixed in one position year-round, although it won't move during your stay, but is flexible enough to be able to relocate due to seasonality or changes in wildlife movements, or weather if needs be.
 You can choose from taking the camp entirely privately, or joining a small group (there will always be a maximum of six guests in camp) on a three, five or seven night itinerary.